VOIC: Visible-Occluded Integrated Guidance for 3D Semantic Scene Completion: Introduction

-\begin{enumerate} \item The Visible Decoder (VD) is trained with VRLE-generated visible labels, accurately reconstructing the geometry and semantics of observed voxels. \item The Occlusion Decoder (OD) interacts with the VD, utilizing normalized visible features as spatial-semantic priors and providing global contextual feedback to refine visible-region predictions.
-The OD is trained with the complete 3D scene labels, leveraging these priors to holistically infer the full scene, producing the final, complete voxel prediction. \end{enumerate}
+Building upon VRLE, VOIC employs a dual-decoder architecture: the Visible Decoder (VD) is supervised by VRLE-generated labels to precisely reconstruct the geometry and semantics of observed voxels; the Occlusion Decoder (OD) collaborates with the VD by utilizing normalized visible features as spatial-semantic priors.
+Furthermore, the OD provides global contextual feedback to optimize visible-region predictions while holistically inferring the entire scene to generate final complete voxel predictions.